jgregori/Bb_rest_helper/README.md

 2. **Fill the configuration template (config.json).** you may want to rename to "collab_config.json" to keep track of the changes.

 ## For ALLY as a service.
 1. **You need a client id, key and secret.** At this time, the best way to obtain this information is to engage your Account Executive to discuss pricing and request credentials.
-As the API continues to grow, this process may chang
+As the API continues to grow, this process may change.
 2. **Fill the configuration template (config.json).** you may want to rename to "Ally_config.json" to keep track of the changes.

 Once you have the right credentials in place and your application is registered (if needed).
-You need to set up your environment.
+You need to set up your environment:

 1. **OPTIONAL--> Create a python3 virtual environment.** A virtual environment will provide you with a separate and clean instalation of Python just for the        project you are working on, this is really helpful to avoid issues with libraries and dependencies across projects.

-   You can create a virtual environment by installint the virtualenv python librarly
+   You can create a virtual environment by installing the virtualenv python library.
     ```
     Pip3 install virtualenv
     ```